-Here’s what you need to know about your dog’s dew claws, including when (or if) you should have them removed, and recommendations from other dog owners.
+Here’s what you need to know about your dog’s dew claws — including when (or if) you should have them removed, and recommendations from veterinarians and other dog owners.

-A dew claw is similar to a thumb — complete with a toenail — but it grows a bit higher up on the paw than the rest of the toenails on that paw and it never comes in contact with the ground.
+A dog dew claw is similar to a thumb (complete with a toenail) — but it grows a bit higher up on the paw than the rest of the toenails on that paw.
+It never comes in contact with the ground.

 Does Your Dog Have Dew Claws In Front?
-Back?
+In Back?
 Or Both?

-The majority of dogs have dew claws on their front paws.
+The majority of dogs with dew claws have them on their front paws.
 (Ours does.)